 - Into the skillet, add in the leftover rice or freshly cooked rice.
 Stir together until well mixed and heated through.

-- Add in your favorite marinara sauce and Italiano seasoning and mix well.
+- Add in your favorite marinara sauce and Italian seasoning and mix well.
 Heat for 1-2 minutes.
 Remove from heat.

 - Take your peppers out of the oven and spoon the cooked ground beef mixture into the peppers.